 To show epics on the Gantt chart, click the Epics button at the top of the page.
 You can customize this view just as you can the releases view, including the ability to add dependencies between features and epics.

 There are two differences to note:

 - You can choose to color the bars by Workspace or Release as well as Status, Assignee, and Type.

 - You can see a new field at the top of the Gantt view called Release names.
 Click this to see the Release dates of the releases in the date range you have chosen.

 Features with and without Start date and End dates will appear in the epics view, at the start of an epic with hazy borders to their bars.

 - Assign dates to a feature by clicking and dragging its bar on the Gantt view or by clicking on it to open the feature detail drawer.

-Use master features in integrations
+Use epics in integrations

-Master features are available to integrate with any 2.0 integration.
+Epics are available to integrate with any 2.0 integration.